top of page

 What Can We Do?

-However, if the board cannot either address concerns fully, through evidence or action, the next step is harder.
+However, if the board cannot address concerns fully, either through evidence or action, the next step is harder.
 We can help organize; this is your neighborhood.

 The question neighbors will have to ask themselves is, how far is too far?